hernantz/blog/content/djangonauts-dont-let-djangonauts-write-javascript.md

 [39]: https://hyperscript.org/ "hyperscript is an easy and approachable language designed for modern front-end web development"
 [40]: https://habd.as/post/managing-async-dependencies-javascript/ "Managing Async Dependencies with JavaScript"
 [41]: https://github.com/utapyngo/django-render-partial "Django render partial"
+[42]: https://www.youtube.com/watch?v=SmE4OwHztCc "So how does the browser actually render a website"